Poland at the 2014 Winter Olympics

 Poland competed at the 2014 Winter Olympics in Sochi, Russia, from 7 to 23 February 2014.
-The Polish team consisted of 59 athletes in 11 sports, which was the largest ever Polish team, surpassing the 56 athletes that competed in 1972.
+The Polish team consisted of 59 athletes in 11 sports, which was the largest ever Polish team till then, surpassing the 56 athletes that competed in 1972.
 With 4 gold medals won (and 6 medals overall), this was the most successful Winter Olympics for Poland in its history.

 Medalists

 Alpine skiing

 According to the quota allocation released on 20 January 2014, Poland qualified six athletes.